ArCho48/ArCho48.github.io/projects.md

 ## 2017 - 2019

 ## [Document Image Analysis](/projects//powAlloc.md)
-Automatic generation of textual summary of graphical data through reasoning-based question-answering.
-End-to-end neural model for offline recognition of handwritten text.
-Automatic digitization of industrial inspection sheets.
+Developed a reasoning-based neural model for information extraction from images of statistical graphs in a question-answering framework with a goal of automatic summarization for the visually impaired.
+Designed a connectionist architecture combining deep convolutional and sequence models for end-to-end recognition of offline handwritten text.
+Developed a novel framework for automatic digitization of inspection sheets that contain schematics of factory floor, handmarked by engineers.
+It intelligently combines various traditional image processing methods with an ensemble of deep neural networks to achieve the goal.